gatsbyjs/gatsby/docs/docs/recipes/transforming-data.md

 Note: The relative path is the image path that you configured in `gatsby-config.js`.

-3. Next import image from "gatsby-image" line at the top
+3. Next import the image from the "gatsby-image" line at the top

  <Img fluid={data.file.childImageSharp.fluid}/>